 Examples of potential applications for smart chips attached to products and wireless communication systems are described by C.R.
 Schoenberger in "The Internet of Things," Forbes, March 18, 2002, pp. 155-160.
-Further information on these technologies is provided at http://www.mccombs.utexas.edu/news/magazine/01f/alien.asp and http://www.mindfully.org/Food/The-Code.htm, and more technical information has been provided by MIT's Auto-ID Labs (formerly the Auto-ID Center), Cambridge, Mass.
-Useful information from the Auto-ID Labs can be accessed from www.autoidlabs.org/ and other information can be obtained at http://archive.epcglobalinc.org/aboutthetech.asp.
+Further information on these technologies is provided at www.mccombs.utexas.edu/news/magazine/01f/alien.asp (archived at Archive.org, 2003) and https://www.mindfully.org/Food/The-Code.htm, and more technical information has been provided by MIT's Auto-ID Labs (formerly the Auto-ID Center), Cambridge, Mass.
+Useful information from the Auto-ID Labs can be accessed from www.autoidlabs.org/ and other information can be obtained at https://archive.epcglobalinc.org/aboutthetech.asp.
 See also "Toward the 5¢ Tag" by Sanjay Sarma, Auto-ID Center, Nov.
-2001, available at http://www.autoidlabs.org/whitepapers/mit-autoid-wh-006.pdf, and "Integrating the Electronic Product Code (EPC) and the Global Trade Number (GTIN)," by David L. Brock, Auto-ID Center , Nov.
-2001, available at http://www.autoidlabs.org/whitepapers/mit-autoid-wh-004.pdf.
+2001, available at https://www.autoidlabs.org/whitepapers/mit-autoid-wh-006.pdf, and "Integrating the Electronic Product Code (EPC) and the Global Trade Number (GTIN)," by David L. Brock, Auto-ID Center , Nov.
+2001, available at https://www.autoidlabs.org/whitepapers/mit-autoid-wh-004.pdf.

 RFID chips can be used to track products grouped in various hierarchies: (1) individual items or single packages containing multiple items for consumer purchase; (2) cartons or cases of multiple items; (3) pallets of multiple cartons or cases; and (4) loads (e.g., truckloads, shiploads, or railcar loads) of multiple pallets.
 The products at each of these levels may be assigned an RFID label that is associated with information pertaining to at least one adjacent hierarchical level.
 For example, an RFID label on a pallet may be associated in a database with the RFID labels for each carton on the pallet, or may be associated with data pertaining to the RFID label from the truckload.